GiganticPlayground/kusto-docker-log-aggregator/README.md

    The log collector will collect all JSON logs and send them to the Kusto emulator.

 3. **Open a browser and navigate to [Azure Data Explorer](https://dataexplorer.azure.com):**
-   - Login if needed with any microsoft account.
+   - Login if needed with any Microsoft account.
    - **Alternative:** If you are using a Windows machine, you can download the [Azure Kusto Explorer desktop application](https://learn.microsoft.com/en-us/kusto/tools/kusto-explorer) for a more integrated experience.

 4. **Add a connection to the Kusto emulator:**